chudkowsky/howcryptoworksbook/Chapter_10_Hyperliquid.md

 **HIP-1** established a native token standard with a 31-hour Dutch auction mechanism, allowing anyone to list spot tokens.
 This democratizes token launches while using price discovery to filter out low-effort projects—the auction format naturally selects for tokens with genuine demand.

-**HIP-2** introduced automated market-making for HIP-1 tokens, ensuring baseline liquidity for newly listed assets.
+**HIP-2** introduced automated "Hyperliquidity" for spot pairs against USDC, ensuring baseline liquidity for newly listed HIP-1 tokens.
 This solves the chicken-and-egg problem where tokens need liquidity to attract traders, but need traders to justify liquidity provision.

-**HIP-3** made perpetual markets permissionless but introduced a significant stake requirement: builders must lock 1 million HYPE to launch a perpetual market, receiving a share of fees in return.
+**HIP-3** aims to make perpetual markets permissionless, subject to a 1 million HYPE staked requirement by the deployer; as of now it's live on testnet and specifications may change.
+Builders receive a share of fees in return.
 This creates strong incentives for responsible listings while generating meaningful cost for spam or low-quality markets.

 The 1 million HYPE requirement (worth millions at current prices) effectively limits perpetual launches to serious builders while aligning their incentives with market success.
 However, builders face delisting risk if their markets fail to maintain liquidity or breach risk thresholds—a mechanism that maintains quality but may discourage experimentation.